-Having gained independence a little over 70 years ago, the success and power of Japan speaks for itself.
-Being one of the most powerful and important countries across the globe, Japanese translation services are now in demand and more popular than ever before.
+Having gained independence a little over 70 years ago, the success and power of the Japanese speak for themselves.
+Japan is one of the most influential countries across the globe!
+It has the 10th largest population globally and thus a considerable number of Japanese speakers.
+Unsurprisingly, Japanese language translation services are more in demand than ever, especially in today’s globalised economy.

-Thousands of characters are part of the writing system of the Japanese language.
+Thousands of Kanji are part of the writing system of Japanese.
 The Japanese Ministry of Education expects students to be familiar with around 2,000 characters before high school graduation.
-To read a newspaper and most printed material, this is an adequate number, although highly educated Japanese may know up to 8,000 characters.
+This is usually an adequate number for common printed material.
+Highly educated Japanese speakers may know up to 8,000 characters.

 Japanese Translation Services

 From the unknown origin of the Japanese language, the Japan language has come a long way.
 There are around 130 million speakers, and translating into Japanese is a smart move for any international business looking to reach the sizable Asian population.